TERRESTRIAL HABITAT. WHAT IS TERRESTRIAL HABITAT? Terrestrial habitat refers to life on land.

 factors affecting the marsh terrestrial habitat

-Factors which affects the marsh habitats include: rainfall, temperature, light, relative humidity and salinity.
+Factors which affect the marsh habitats include rainfall, temperature, light, relative humidity and salinity.

 Please share if you find our article good and useful